gumloop/guMCP/src/servers/zoom/README.md

 ```

 This will:

 1. Print a Zoom OAuth URL for you to open in your browser.
 2. Prompt you to authenticate with your Zoom account.
-3. After authorization, you'll be redirected to the callback URL code.
+3. After authorization, you'll be redirected to the callback URL with a code.
-4. Copy that code from your browser and paste it back in the terminal.
+4. Copy that code from your browser and paste it into the terminal.
-5. The token will be stored securely for future use.
+5. The token will be securely stored for future use.

-You only need to do this once, unless your token expires.
+> You only need to do this once, unless your token expires.

-> **Note**: Due to Zoom's URL length limitations, the authorization URL will only include minimal scopes.
-However, your app will have access to all scopes configured in the Zoom App Marketplace.
+> ⚠️ Note: Zoom limits the URL length for scopes.
+Only minimal scopes are used in the authorization URL, but your app will still receive access to all scopes configured in the Zoom App Marketplace.

 ---